liubhub/unicorn-forum/README.md

     ]
 }
 ```
-And finally create a new file named webpack.config.jsfor configuring babel-loader:
+And finally create a new file named webpack.config.js for configuring babel-loader:
 ```sh
 module.exports = {
   module: {